 Gildan did not comply with this standard because when it informed the Union of the decision, it did only for informational purposes.
 It was not to hear the Union out and take its opinions into account or to consider other alternatives to avoid closure.
 This is confirmed by the statements in the notarial act describing the events of the meeting at which the Minister of STSS was present.
-On that occasion, a high ranking Gildan official stated that "it was a decision in which they invested time and analysis because it was an important decision..." and added: "these are organizational changes that are necessary for operations, with respect to the consolidation it is a decision that has been made, we are here to further it and execute the decision."
+On that occasion, a high ranking Gildan official stated that "it was a decision in which they invested time and analysis because it was an important decision..." and added: "these are organizational changes that are necessary for operations, with respect to the consolidation it is a decision that has been made, we are here to further it and execute the decision."27 the workers of the situation until one week before implementation of the closure decision, which points out the lack of transparency and calls into question the company's good faith, particularly when it had been meeting with the Union periodically in prior months and even only weeks before the announcement of the closure.

 Gildan's actions also breached the Compliance Benchmark regarding Employment Relationship ER.25.2, which requires a clear and transparent system for communication between management and workers' representatives.
-While Gildan was discussing the possibility of a closure and had a monthly discussion space with the Union, it did not inform the workers of the situation until one week before implementation of the closure decision, which points out the lack of transparency and calls into question the company's good faith, particularly when it had been meeting with the Union periodically in prior months and even only weeks before the announcement of the closure.
+While Gildan was discussing the possibility of a closure and had a monthly discussion space with the Union, it did not inform

-&lt;sup>27 Bold font added by the investigators
+27 Bold font added by the investigators